Our business bucks national trend with 90% of senior roles held by women

 Aside from Lisa, there are eight other women on the 10-strong operations board in Amanda Boag (clinical), Patricia Colville (new business), Nicki Daw (customer relations), Johanna Wallace (finance and IT), Donna Kennedy (regional south), Gill Burkhill (regional north), Kirsten McLeod (hospitals) and Sam Prentice (people).

 Conversely, many of what were once considered traditional female roles are held by men.
-For example, several of the company’s principal nurse managers are male.
+For example, several of the company’s senior vet nurses are male.

 But why has Vets Now bucked the trend when it comes to female leaders?
 According to Lisa, whose background is in digital marketing, it’s simply that people are seen as people and those who want to make a difference are afforded the opportunity to progress — regardless of their gender.